ovanr/ovanr.github.io/README.md

 # About Me

-My main research interests are in programming language semantics of effects, category theory, separation logic, effects handlers, proof assistants, type theory and programming language research in general.
+My main research interests are in semantics of effects, category theory, separation logic, effects handlers, proof assistants, type theory and programming language research in general.
 For more details you can check my [CV](/curriculum_vitae.pdf).